basti-app/basti/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
 title: ''
-labels: 'Type: Enhancement'
+labels: 'enhancement'
 assignees: ''
 ---

 ## Feature Description

-[Provide a clear and concise description of the feature you're requesting.]
+[Please provide a clear and concise description of the feature you're requesting.]

 ## Use Case